UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_01.md

 differences between movies from the two countries.

-The location of the two distributions on the x-axis look quite similar, but from this visualizations alone, we don’t have enough information to tell if the location, number of peaks, and the overall shape is the same between the two distributions.
+The location of the two distributions on the x-axis look quite similar, but from these visualizations alone, we don’t have enough information to tell if the location, number of peaks, and the overall shape is the same between the two distributions.

 ---

-## Independent y-axis scales let’s us study each distribution in more detail
+## Independent y-axis scales let us study each distribution in more detail

 ``` python
 (alt.Chart(movies).mark_bar().encode(